limansky/limansky_me/drafts/2016-12-24-pagination-with-hakyll.md

     paginate <- buildPaginateWith postsGrouper postsPattern postsPageId
 ```

-In simple case `postsPattern` can be just string "posts/ * ", but I use different
+In the simple case `postsPattern` can be just string `"posts/*"`, but I use different
 configurations depending on command line parameters (see [Draft posts with
 Hakyll](/posts/2015-10-31-Draft-posts-with-Hakyll.html) post).